All Watched Over by Machines of Loving Grace (TV series): Part 1. 'Love and Power'

 In the first episode, Curtis traces the effects of Ayn Rand's ideas on American financial markets, particularly via the influence of Alan Greenspan, who was a member of a reading group called the Collective, which discussed her work and her philosophy of Objectivism.
 While Rand's novels were critically savaged, they inspired people working in the technology sector of Silicon Valley, leading to the emergence of the Californian Ideology, a techno-utopian belief that computer networks could measure, control and help to stabilise societies without hierarchical political control.
-Rand had an affair with Nathaniel Branden, another member of The Collective, with the approval of Brandan's wife, Barbara Branden.
+Rand had an affair with Nathaniel Branden, another member of The Collective, with the approval of Branden's wife, Barbara Branden.
 The affair would eventually end acrimoniously and the Collective disbanded.
 Rand's circle of friends contracted considerably, though Greenspan remained loyal to her.

 Greenspan entered government in the 1970s and became Chairman of the Federal Reserve.
 In 1992, he visited the newly elected Bill Clinton and persuaded him to curtail U.S. government intervention in the economy, letting the markets manage themselves with the help of computer modelling to predict risks and hedge against them, a paradigm named "the New Economy".
 However, by 1996, production figures failed to increase, but profits were nevertheless rising.
 Greenspan worried that unsustainable speculative bubbles were forming, but after political attacks from all sides, Greenspan changed his reasoning and suggested that new efficiencies had emerged that his data wasn't measuring.
 In parallel with this, American investors began pouring large sums of money into economies in eastern Asia, though the Council of Economic Advisers, led by Joseph Stiglitz, began warning that these economies were much more fragile than they seemed.
 However, these warnings did not reach the president, having been blocked by Robert Rubin, who feared damage to financial interests.